Jsotindjo/CSC120-A3/rubric.md

 NO 1 pt: Program carries out requested number of conversation rounds

-NO 1 pt: Allocates static array of canned responses
+YES 1 pt: Allocates static array of canned responses

 ### Level 2 (3 pts)

-NO 1 pt: Uses a canned response when no mirror words detected
+YES 1 pt: Uses a canned response when no mirror words detected

-NO 1 pt: Detects the requested set of mirror words (at minimum)
+YES 1 pt: Detects the requested set of mirror words (at minimum)

-NO 1 pt: Replaces simple mirror words appropriately (unpunctuated, lowercase)
+YES 1 pt: Replaces simple mirror words appropriately (unpunctuated, lowercase)

 ### Level 3 (3 pts)

-NO 1 pt: Makes all appropriate mirror replacements
+YES 1 pt: Makes all appropriate mirror replacements

-NO 1 pt: Stores transcript of the conversation in an array
+YES 1 pt: Stores transcript of the conversation in an array

 NO 1 pt: Prints transcript when terminating